How To Differentiate Texturizing, Layers, and Thinning

 Texturizing is different from layers in that they are interior and not exterior.
 This means you typically cannot see where the texture begins and where it ends like you can traditional layers.

 Texturizing is done on dry hair, because you cannot see how the hair lays when it is wet.
-When the hair is dry you can see any weight lines or areas of the cut that have extra bulk or may be lying funny.
+When the hair is dry you can see any weight lines or areas of the cut that have extra bulk or may be laying funny.

-The hair may be weighed down in a certain area, or appear poofy where it needs texturized.
+The hair may be weighed down in a certain area or appear poofy where it needs texturized.
 Interior layers are then cut into the hair where the weight or poof lays until the hair is lying how we want it to.

 This allows the hair to look good even after you’ve walked inside from a windstorm.
 This is what separates a good haircut from a spectacular haircut.
 It is also why Great Clips haircuts aren’t that great.
 They don’t always blow-dry the hair and texturize it.

+When the hair is texturized it is often much easier to style because it’s been cut to remove bulky areas that may cause problems for styling.
 Texturizing can also help the hair either lie under or flip out.
 If you want the hair to lie under, the underneath pieces need to be texturized create an undercut.

 What does it mean to thin the hair?